hpi-epic/BP2021/README.md

 ## 3. Installing the `Recommerce` package

-Before installing, please inform yourself on whether or not your device has `cuda`-support, one starting point could be [this](https://developer.nvidia.com/cuda-gpus) resource by NVIDIA.
+Before proceeding, please inform yourself on whether or not your device supports `cuda`, take a look at [this](https://developer.nvidia.com/cuda-gpus) resource provided by NVIDIA.
 This decides if you should install our project with cuda support, or without, which comes down to the specific version of `torch` that will be installed.
+The file size of the torch version that supports cuda is much larger in comparison.

 If your device supports cuda and you want to utilize its capabilities, use the following command within the project directory: